twse/random-stuff/Readable Fonts/Transliteration.md

 Evyoni Megawriter (1998), by Shemayah ben-Avraham, is a TrueType and PostScript Type 1 font based on Times for use with Semitic languages.
 Many characters are shown in Arial.
 Download the font from [here](http://ebionite.tripod.com/fonts.htm).

-Michael Forgey (Unitype Inc.) created a set of non-Unicode and Unicode fonts for the ALA-LC transliteration scheme.
-These are bundled with the text editor UniEdit.
+Michael Forgey / [Unitype Inc.](http://www.unitype.com/) created a set of non-Unicode and Unicode fonts for the ALA-LC transliteration scheme as bundled with Global Office.

 Galig (1999), by Akira Kamimura, is a TrueType font based on Times New Roman Regular for Mongolian transcription.
 It relocates some ASCII characters.